mrshootingstar/machine-learning-resources/General-Notes.md

 - Hyperparameter tuning based on a sample of the data is a bad [There are people who disagree] idea because hyper parameters are depended on the size of the data.
 Once the hyper parameters are optimized, train a new model using the whole dataset you have to use for unforeseen data points.
 Some poeple say you can use a algorithm that supports multifidelity evaluations to find an estimate of your optimized hyperparameter from a subset of the data.

 - Multiple vs Multivariate Regression: Multiple has more than one feature - Multivariate predicts more than one target variable
 - if your histograms are tail-heavy it may make it hard for some ML algorithms.
-You may need to transfer the data
+You may need to transfer the data (e.g., by computing their logarithm).
+- Sample feature engineering:
+  1. number of bedrooms not useful. number of bedrooms/total number of rooms is useful

 - Train/Validation/Test
     - Train: Used for training the models with various hyper parameters
     - Validation: select the model that performs best on the validation set